White nationalist gets prison over rape threat, extortion

 Cantwell previously pleaded guilty to assault in 2018 after he was accused of using pepper spray during the deadly white nationalist rally in Charlottesville in 2017.
 He didn’t serve additional jail time but was barred from Virginia for five years.

-Judge Paul Barbadoro acknowledge that Cantwell has faced harassment but said the 41-month sentence reflected the nature of the threat against the woman.
+Judge Paul Barbadoro acknowledged that Cantwell has faced harassment but said the 41-month sentence reflected the nature of the threat against the woman.

 “The threats made here by the defendant are abhorrent, shocking and extremely damaging,” Barbadoro said before handing down the sentence that also includes two years of supervised release.